feddelegrand7/mini007/README.md

 #> [1] "assistant"
 #>
 #> [[3]]$content
-#> Yes, polar bears can be dangerous to humans as they are large predators and may
+#> Yes, polar bears are dangerous to humans as they are powerful predators and can
 #> attack if threatened or hungry.
 ```